Approaching Downed Game

-- Notice if the eyes are closed—the eyes of a dead animal are usually open.
-You can be certain that the animal is dead if the eye doesn't blink when touched with a stick.
+- Notice whether the eyes are closed—the eyes of a dead animal are usually open.
+You can be certain that the animal is dead if the eye doesn’t blink when touched with a stick.

 If the animal is still alive, it should be killed with a quick shot to the base of the ear.
 If you wish to mount the head, place your shot in the heart-lung area.

 Once the animal is dead, immediately tag it, indicating the date of kill, and then begin field dressing.